 There were almost 2800 whistleblower complaints registered with OSHA in 2012.
 More than 50% of the whistleblower complaints that were investigated by OSHA were dismissed.
 Cases can be dismissed when the whistleblower acts out of personal differences and not the employer breaking the law.
 If the evidence is strong, however, the cases can be huge.

 Qui tam cases really vary in terms of value.
 In some cases, the whistleblower is simply allowed to resume their job with no retaliation to follow.
 For many plaintiffs, this is what they are looking for: justice.
 Some qui tam cases result in huge fines for the company.
 Sometimes a portion of that would go to the whistleblower.
 This is what happened in the Ted Siska cases against Ward Diesel Filter Systems, Inc. He received almost $100k of the $628k settlement.

 A number of qui tam cases involving pharmaceutical companies resulted in massive fines for the manufacturers.
 AstraZeneca had to pay $520 million to the federal government.
 One case against the Food and Drug Administration actually resulted in a change of warning labels on Avandia drug packages.

-Still other cases results in massive settlements for the whistleblower.
+Still, other cases result in massive settlements for the whistleblower.
 Cheryl Eckard sued GlaxoSmithKline over being fired after exposing contamination problems with one of their plants.
 She received $96,000,000.
-Whistleblowers like Bradley Birkenfield have receive bigger verdicts after being jailed for two and a half years.
+Whistleblowers like Bradley Birkenfield have received bigger verdicts after being jailed for two and a half years.